neldajohn/INTRO_TO_IM/midtermProject/journal.md

 - This is the what the ball's movements (using keyCodes and keyPressed) look like so far:
 ![](Media/move.gif)

 - This is what the words falling look like so far.
-(I just initiated them at a negative y position and increased each by a random number:
+(I initiated them at a negative y position and increased each by a random number):
 ![](Media/fall.gif)

 #### What worked: